 Our Lead Montessori Teachers

 Our lead Montessori teachers are responsible for ensuring the classroom is designed around each child, they are the "environmental engineers."
-Not only do we take pride in their tenure with us, but more importantly we value their background and experiences.
-Our lead teachers focus on your child's developmental needs and, as your child progresses in their education, the lead teachers will change the classroom so that it introduces new lessons to challenge and entice your child.
-The following section is an overview of each of our lead Montessori teachers to give you a better idea of what they can do for your child.
+Not only do we take pride in their tenure with us, but more importantly, we value their background and experiences.
+Our lead Montessori teachers focus on your child's developmental needs and, as your child progresses in their education, the lead teachers will change the classroom so that it introduces new lessons to challenge and entice your child.
+The following section is an overview of each of our lead Montessori teachers to give you a better idea of what they can do for your child in our Rockville classrooms.

 Melissa has been teaching at Norbeck Montessori for more than 12 years, and she was actually in the first graduating class of Norbeck Montessori!
-She majored in Elementary Education at the University of North Carolina in Wilmington, NC.
-Shortly after graduating Melissa became a teacher for Montgomery County Public Schools (MCPS) where she taught Kindergarten, 1st, and 5th grades for 6 years.
-Melissa attended the American Montessori Society (AMS) where she earned her Early Childhood Montessori credential.
+She majored in Elementary Education at the University of North Carolina Wilmington.
+Shortly after graduating, Melissa became a teacher for Montgomery County Public Schools (MCPS) where she taught Kindergarten, first, and fifth grades for six years.
+Melissa attended the American Montessori Society (AMS), where she earned her Early Childhood Montessori credential.
 She joined the Norbeck Montessori family in 2002 as a teacher where she opened our first Kindergarten class, Big K. She is now a lead teacher for one of our Primary Montessori programs as well as one of our Junior K programs.
 Melissa has two children who also attended and graduated from Norbeck Montessori.
 She enjoys going to the beach and doing things outdoors.

 Our Transitional Two's Lead Teachers

-Our Transitional Two's programs are the newest additions to Norbeck.
-These programs are designed for our youngest learners, with smaller tables and chairs, climbing apparatuses, specialized playground equipment, and age appropriate lessons.
+Our Transitional Two's program is the newest addition to Norbeck Montessori.
+These programs are designed for 2- and 3- year olds, our youngest learners, with smaller tables and chairs, climbing apparatuses, specialized playground equipment, and age-appropriate lessons.
 Our toddler teachers bring a wealth of experience and creativity to our newest students.
 Our lead Transitional Two's teachers focus on your child's developmental needs as they prepare them for the primary classroom.
 They will introduce your child to many of the Montessori lessons while they emphasize developing a love for learning.
 The following section is an overview of each of our lead Transitional Two's teachers to give you a better idea of what they can do for your child.

-My name is Anny Gonzalez.
-I was born in Santo Domingo, the capital of Dominican Republic.
-I studied computer systems at a local university in Santo Domingo.
-While studying, I worked in the IT Field for several years as an IT consultant.
-Life changes brought me to the USA in 2008.
-I am married and a mother of three beautiful girls ages 4, 6 and 8, with the 4-year old attending Norbeck Montessori.
-Becoming a mother inspired me to learn more about child development, so I decided to go back to school pursuing an Early Childhood Education career.
-I hold a Credential from the Maryland Department of Education as well as a CDA (Child Development Associate) credential from the Council for Professional Recognition.
-After working with young children for about 8 years, last year I happily joined the Norbeck Montessori family as a teacher assistant in a primary class.
-I am currently pursuing an infants and toddler Montessori credential at The Barrie School Institute for Advanced Montessori Studies.
-I love working with young children.
-Therefore I am thrilled to take the lead of one of our wonderful toddler’s programs.
-Other than teaching children, I like to spend time with my lovely husband and daughters.
-I love going to the beach, watching movies, and cooking.
+Anny Gonzalez was born in Santo Domingo, the capital of the Dominican Republic.
+She studied computer systems at a local university in Santo Domingo.
+While studying, she worked in the IT Field for several years as an IT consultant.
+Life changes brought her to the USA in 2008.
+She is married and a mother of three beautiful girls, with her youngest attending Norbeck Montessori.
+Becoming a mother inspired her to learn more about child development, so she decided to go back to school pursuing an Early Childhood Education career.
+She holds a Credential from the Maryland Department of Education as well as a CDA (Child Development Associate) credential from the Council for Professional Recognition.
+After working with young children for about 8 years, last year she happily joined the Norbeck Montessori family as a teacher assistant in a primary class.
+She is currently pursuing an Infants and Toddler Montessori credential at The Barrie School Institute for Advanced Montessori Studies.
+She is working with young children, therefore she is thrilled to take the lead of one of our wonderful toddler preschool programs.
+Other than teaching children, she likes to spend time with her lovely husband and daughters.
+She loves going to the beach, watching movies, and cooking.

-Nita started working at Norbeck as a teacher assistant in 2014 and is now leading the second Toddler Montessori class.
-Nita majored in Psychology from the University of Maryland and has a Master’s degree in Early Childhood Special Education from George Mason University.
-She was a teacher for a preschool Autism class, a Non-categorical preschool class, an inclusion preschool at a public charter school and has worked in early intervention for children with Autism.
+Nita started working at Norbeck Montssori as a teaching assistant in 2014 and is now leading the second toddler Montessori class.
+Nita majored in Psychology at the University of Maryland and has a Master’s degree in Early Childhood Special Education from George Mason University.
+She was a teacher for a preschool Autism class, a non-categorical preschool class, an inclusion preschool at a public charter school, and has worked in early intervention for children with Autism.
 Nita is currently pursuing an Infants and Toddler Montessori credential at the Institute for Advanced Montessori Studies.
-She is very excited to lead the new Toddler classroom.
-Nita has two children.
-Her first child attended Norbeck and is now in second grade.
-Her youngest child will be completing her third and last year at Norbeck.
-In Nita loves spending time with family and friends, traveling, crafting, reading, going to the beach, and sampling multiple-course tasting menus.
+She is very excited to lead the new toddler classroom.
+Nita has two children; her first child attended Norbeck Montessori and is now in second grade.
+Her youngest child will be completing her third and last year at Norbeck Montessori.
+In her free time, Nita loves spending time with family and friends, traveling, crafting, reading, going to the beach, and sampling multiple-course tasting menus.